vo0doO/api/docs_eng/authorization.md

 The `access_token` has **unlimited** validity period.
 After repeated request, the previously obtained token is deactivated and a new one is obtained.
 The owner of the application can see the actual `access_token` for the application on the site [https://dev.hh.ru/admin](https://dev.hh.ru/admin).

-> :warning: In case of compromising the token, you need to go through the procedure for obtaining an application access token again.
+> :warning: In case of compromising the token, you need to obtain an application access token again!

 If the obtaining fails, then the `400 Bad Request` response returns with the body: